-Our last quality assurance review by Slovenská komora auditorov (Slovak Chamber of Auditors) in compliance with the EU Audit Directive was carried out in September 2011 with satisfactory results.
+Our last quality assurance review by the Slovak Chamber of Auditors (Slovenská komora auditorov) in compliance with the EU Audit Directive was carried out in October 2014 with satisfactory results.
 The Chamber did not identify any areas for improvement.
+Final protocol as a result of this control was issued on 21 October 2014.